trompamusic/solid-filemanager/README.md

 - Disabled some features (such as 'create file') to present a minimized version, focussing on file selection and upload only
 - Updated some styling for use within Trompa projects, such as the [Trompa Campaign Manager](https://github.com/trompamusic/trompa-campaign-manager).

-## Hosted within Trompa project

 The Solid filemanager is hosted by Videodock for use within Trompa projects:
 [solidpodbrowser.trompamusic.eu](http://solidpodbrowser.trompamusic.eu)

+## Usage

-## Usage in an iframe within a React application
+Usage in an iframe within a React application

 ```jsx
 const MyContainer = () => {